Using proven science to describe your everyday experiences

 Customer Stories and More

 In addition to our informational articles, we also share in-depth stories from TheraSpecs customers to provide a more detailed perspective of how our glasses work for their specific condition or disorder.
-We directly quote their unbiased comments wherever possible, making only minor grammatical edits for overall flow, accuracy and style.
+We directly quote their unaltered comments with only occasional minor grammatical edits for overall accuracy and flow.

 We also share relevant company news on a variety of topics, from organization-wide advocacy efforts to new product launches and more.
 Our goal is to keep our followers updated with the latest TheraSpecs information.